mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Cloud/index.md

 ### Before transferring data to the cloud : Always encrypt the data

-  Use this feature to encrypt data ...
+  Use this feature to encrypt your data before moving it to Dropbox.

 ### When authorizing MAMP PRO with Dropbox : Use in-app webview

-  View the Dropbox login page directly through the MAMP PRO app
+  View the Dropbox login page directly through the MAMP PRO app.

 ### Unattended transfers : Prevent sleeping during cloud activity

-  Prevent sleeping ...
+  Prevent sleeping when transferring data to and from the cloud.

 ---

 ### Path to log file

+ The path to your cloud log file